-Magazzino Italian Art, in collaboration with the Italian Cultural Institute in New York and Casa Italiana Zerilli-Marimò at New York University, present the first U.S. solo exhibition and new site-specific work by artist Namsal Siedlecki.
-An opening reception will be held at the Italian Cultural Institute on October 28, from 6:00–8:00 p.m.
-Guests must be able to provide proof of vaccination in order to attend.
+Cold Spring, NY – September 30, 2021 – Magazzino Italian Art, in collaboration with the Italian Cultural Institute in New York and Casa Italiana Zerilli-Marimò at New York University, will present the first U.S. solo exhibition and new site-specific work by artist Namsal Siedlecki.
+An opening reception will be held at the Italian Cultural Institute on October 28th from 6:00–8:00 p.m.

 Namsal Siedlecki: Viandante takes the wayfarer (“viandante” in Italian) as its point of departure: travelers in constant motion, transforming in relation to the places and environments they spend time in.
 This exhibition applies the concept of a wayfarer’s transitory state to materials by including works created through alchemical processes that involve physical changes over time and pieces that trace almost entirely depleted natural sources to revitalize them in new forms.